 Kuna Indians of the San Blas Islands, Panama

 Meeting the Kuna people was a wonderful experience.
 From transferring to the rustic overwater cabin by dugout canoe, to playing football with the Kuna children, everyone was so friendly and welcoming.
-Snorkelling off small pristine islands surrounded by clear turquoise waters really added something special to such a cultural highlight.
+Snorkeling off small pristine islands surrounded by clear turquoise waters really added something special to such a cultural highlight.

 The Kuna villages are dusty places, packed with bamboo thatched huts on tiny cayes (islands).
 We can organize a visit to these unique islands off Panama, offering you the chance to integrate into the community and learn about the cultural traditions the Kuna struggle to uphold.
 The women's colorful and intricate costumes are particularly intriguing.